acityinohio/bitbanter-archive/_posts/2014-05-21-glengarry-genius-bar.md

 *Moss:* Yeah.

 *Blake:* That watch is a pre-production iWatch prototype.
-It costs more than you car.
+It costs more than your car.
 I made $1 in salary and ten million in back-dated stock options last year.
 How much'd you make?
 You see pal, that's who I am, and you're nothing.
 Good Guy Greg?
 I don't give a shit.
 Contribute to Open Source?
 Fuck you!
 Go home and play with yourself.
 You wanna work here - fix!
 You think this is abuse?

 *Blake inexplicably stares at Alan Arkin poster and goes on miniature tirade*